activatedgeek/blog/site/contents/cult/lit/on-good-writing.md

   > they are behind many breakthroughs in computer vision._ v/s
   > _Neural networks are behind many breakthroughs in computer vision, but they have
   > hardly advanced our understanding of the human brain_.

+[^a]: Of course, we often beat about the bush to fill those 8 pages.